An amazing, magical place to be. My son counts the days 'til returning each year.

 Surprise Lake Camp offers a warm, welcoming community and a program that nurtures campers’ growth.

-Our program balances structure and choice, with more opportunities for activities and fun electives and independence as kids grow older.
-It’s like two camps in one: Mainside (ages 7-12) and Teenside (ages 13-15).
+Our program balances structure and choice, skill building and play, with more opportunities for activities and fun electives and independence as kids grow older.
+It’s like two camps in one: Mainside (campers who have completed grades 1 – 6) and Teenside (grades 7 – 10).

 Each side has its own atmosphere and approach to daily living–and its own cabins, waterfronts, dining rooms, and sports fields.
 They share the climbing tower, ropes courses, zip line, gymnasium, heated swimming pool, and organic farm, and more.
 Shabbat morning services and many events and performances bring the whole camp together.